 How much will I be reimbursed?

-The Clinical Research Network will use the payment structure set out in the Policy on payment of fees and expenses for members of the public actively involved as a standard guide to calculate and agree on any costs.
+The NIHR Clinical Research Network will use the payment structure set out in the Policy on payment of fees and expenses for members of the public actively involved as a standard guide to calculate and agree on any costs.

 What happens afterward?